ljoypeterson/frontend-developer-roadmap/README.md

 #### Library and Frameworks
 CSS libraries and frameworks are tools that help streamline the process of designing and implementing web interfaces.
 They offer pre-defined styles, components, and utilities that can significantly reduce development time and ensure consistency across web projects.

 Learn at least one of them to do quicky development process.
 Bootstrap and TailwindCss are the most popular frameworks.
-I suggest learning **TailwindCss** because now it is a very popular and most used CSS framework.
+I suggest learning **TailwindCss** because it is a very popular and most used CSS framework right now.

 - [Bootstrap](https://getbootstrap.com/)
 - [TailwindCss](https://tailwindcss.com/)